hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 <img src="../img/compute_cluster.png" width="500">
 </p>

 In the above image are represented all the computers that make up a **"cluster"** of computers.
 Each computer is usually a lot more powerful than any laptop or desktop computer we are used to working with and is referred to as a **"node"** (instead of computer).
-Each node has a desginated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.**
+Each node has a designated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.**

 The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
 This ensures that you don't have to worry about which node is working on your analysis. *We will be going into more depth about the cluster architecture, storage systems and best practices on the last day of this workshop.*